 What are the blanket beliefs about life out of which I operate unconsciously?
 I need to be perfect, I can't do what I love, There's never enough time, There's something about me that keeps me from love.
 I can locate these and question them . . . so that I can have a peaceful, loving, expansive life that isn't dictated by a false limiting concept—a lie I tell myself and believe.
 When I'm not run by concepts, I get to be alive and alert in the moment, living a dynamic, immediate, felt experience of life.
 I get to be present and open to revelation, healing, magic.

 We all have a story about ourselves, about other people, about how life works.
 And we have no other option but to live out the life that this story describes.
 Katie's provocative question is, Who would you be without your story?

 The Work consists of four questions and a turnaround—a way of rephrasing our stressful thought so that we can look at it from other angles and expand our way of seeing.
 After that, our vision comes closer to the truth and to the infinite potentiality of the Universe.
 The four questions are:

 To learn more about The Work, watch brief video clips of Katie doing inquiry on any number of topics (scroll down for listing once you're on the video page), and explore the many free resources offered on her website, go to thework.com.
-Note that more specific links to Katie's resources appear in the right column.
+Note that more specific links to Katie's amazing free resources appear in the right column.